 “Go ahead!
 Put me in a cell.
 Lock me up!
 I’m sick of being hungry and cold.
 Sick of freight trains.
 Jail can’t be any worse than the street.
 So give it to me!”

 Eddie sneers.
 He’s just been arrested after being set-up to give a robbery note to the box office woman of an old movie house.
-He now stands in front of a judge who has been swiftly condemning all the actions that Eddie and his two friends have gone on in their coast-to-coast quest to find a job.
+He now stands in front of a judge who has been swiftly condemning all the actions that Eddie and his two friends have gone on in their endless quest to find work.